 Surveying for fences

-The price per foot for larger boundary surveys is higher when someone is building a fence and needs surveyors to place stakes along the property line at various intervals.
-Placing stakes takes more time and labor than typical boundary surveying.
+The price per foot for larger boundary surveys can be higher if the property owner is building a fence and needs surveyors to place stakes at intervals along the property line, which requires more time and labor than typical boundary surveying.

 A boundary survey or an ALTA/ACSM survey of your land is like a physical biography of your property.
 Your title and deed may state your property lines, physical improvements and easements in one way, but the land surveyor's job is to test that current information against historical information and facts from your actual property.
-Before the land surveyor even begins measuring your land and noting or confirming physical improvements, they spend time in the archives researching your property's history, including previous deeds and plats for a property to be measured as well as the surrounding properties.
+Before the land surveyor even begins measuring your land and noting or confirming physical improvements, they spend time in the archives researching your property's history, including previous deeds and plats for your property as well as for surrounding properties.
 Physical evidence of property lines (iron stakes, fence lines, walls) is carefully compared with data and records from the courthouse as part of the compilation of the survey drawing.
 The amount of time these efforts take affects the overall cost for land surveying.

 Minimum service fee

-Some surveying companies charge a minimum service fee to cover employee time, transportation to and from the site, and the effort of transporting surveying gear out to the site.
-For example, The Land Consultants, LLC charges a $650 minimum for land surveying.
-This price covers surveying for a lot under one acre in a platted (mapped) subdivision, which includes setting property lines, marking property corners as needed with survey flags, performing limited courthouse research, and providing a certified, stamped survey drawing at the end.
-Other factors, such as vegetation density, terrain and staking, can increase the costs for the same job and lot size if the property is difficult to navigate because of overgrown vegetation or the property owner asks the surveyor to place stakes for fencing.
+Some surveying companies charge a minimum service fee to cover employee time, travel, and the effort of transporting surveying gear out to the site.
+For example, The Land Consultants, LLC charges a $650 minimum for land surveying, even for a lot under one acre in a platted (mapped) subdivision.
+The $650 price could include setting property lines, marking property corners with survey flags, performing limited courthouse research, and providing a certified, stamped survey drawing at the end.
+Costs can increase for the same job and lot size if the property is difficult to navigate because of overgrown vegetation or the property owner asks the surveyor to place stakes for fencing.